On a Frank-Wolfe Approach for Abs-smooth Functions: Introduction

 \begin{example}[Mifflin II, continued] For the Mifflin II function, its abs-linearization is given by $ \Delta f(\bx;\cdot) : \R^2 \mapsto \R$ with

 The function itself together with its piecewise linear model $f_{PL,\bx}(.)$ at the point $\bx = (-1.8,1.8)$ are illustrated in Figure~\ref{fig:mif}. \end{example}

-While abs-smooth functions may lack gradients, they are guaranteed to possess directional derivatives; furthermore, within a neighborhood around the development point $\bx$, their directional derivatives coincide with the piecewise linear model based on abs-linearization. \begin{proposition} Let $f\in\cc_{\abs}^d(\rr^n)$ and $\bx\in\rr^n$.
+While abs-smooth functions may lack gradients, they are guaranteed to possess directional derivatives; furthermore, within a neighborhood around the development point $\bx$, their directional derivatives coincide with the abs-linearization: \begin{proposition} Let $f\in\cc_{\abs}^d(\rr^n)$ and $\bx\in\rr^n$.
 Then there exists a constant $\rho>0$ such that, for every $d\in\rr^n$, the directional (Bouligand) derivative $f'(\bx;d)$ exists and if $\|d\|\leq\rho$ then